MorrowShore/Lens/README.md

 # How can I help the development of the project
 - Create new features and fix bugs.
 For those who know how to C++.
 Just make a pull request or fork
 - You can report a bug or suggest a new feature here: [Issues](https://github.com/3dproger/AxelChat/issues)
-- Help with translations into other languages using the Qt Linguist
+- Help with translations into other languages using the Qt Linguist.
+I can send you translation blank files, just write to me about it
 - Financial support is temporarily unavailable

 # Known Issues